Sporting clubs and facilities

 There are two hard courts at the corner of Nicholson and Rokeby roads at Nicholson Road Reserve, which do not require booking and are available for night use.
 The push button light switch operates until 10.30pm.

 Are you new to Subiaco or wondering what physical activity to get your children involved in?
 Why not find a sport or join a club.
-Belonging to a sports team has more than just physical and health benefits, it provides opportunities to make friends, try something new and above all it is fun.
+Belonging to a sports team has more than just physical and health benefits, it provides opportunities to make friends, try something new and above all, have fun.

 Rosalie Park is the home ground for the following sporting clubs and associations:

-Nicholson Reserve is home to the Subiaco Petanque Club and Junior Petanque.
-Petanque provides a fantastic, low impact form of recreation for both children and adults alike.
+Nicholson Reserve is home to the Subiaco Petanque Club.
+Petanque provides a fantastic, low impact form of recreation for children and adults alike.
 The park is available to all community members, and a set of boules can be purchased from most sports stores.